 About Dave Youngman - Artist

-The inspiration for my artwork comes from a fascination with the ancient stone works throughout the world, earth energies, a respect and interest with native medicine wheels, and the spiritual significance surrounding them.
+The inspiration for my artwork comes from a fascination with the ancient stone works throughout the world, earth energies, a respect and interest with indigenous medicine wheels, and the spiritual significance surrounding them.

-Being situated on beautiful rolling grasslands overlooking grand vistas added to their allure for me.
-Back-dropped by the stars, showing it's calibration with them, I find amazing.
+Often situated on beautiful rolling grasslands overlooking grand vistas added to their allure for me.
+Back-dropped by the stars, showing their alignment and calibration with them, Is simply amazing.
 Perhaps a better term for them would be prairie temples.

 Re-creating them in artwork, both in existing and fictitious variety has been something I've wanted to do for some time.
 The crop circle designs were a natural extension from the medicine wheel format, given my interest in them as well.
 Most crop circle designs are quite complex, but I continue to come up with new methods of recreating them.